-Chart 5 below outlines current planning status of LDP sites; this does not include windfall programming or completions.
-As can be seen 122 units have detailed planning permission (includes extant sites) and 109 units, on allocated sites, are currently under construction.
+Chart 3 below outlines the current planning status of LDP sites; this does not include windfall programming or completions.
+As can be seen, 122 units have detailed planning permission (including extant sites) and 8 units at Balloch H1 are under construction.

-Chart 5 - Current Planning Status of LDP sites
+Chart 3 - Current Planning Status of LDP sites